Agriculture Loans For Farmers:

 Loans to agriculture given for the following sectors:

 - Loans for Agricultural Allied activities.

 Loans for Agriculture Activities:

-Agriculture Loans re given to individual farmers directly engaged in Agriculture or Live Stock Farming (Dairy, Fishery, Animal Husbandry, Poultry and Sericulture, etc.).
+Agriculture Loans are given to individual farmers directly engaged in Agriculture or Live Stock Farming (Dairy, Fishery, Animal Husbandry, Poultry and Sericulture, etc.).

-Agriculture loans are offered for pre-harvesting and post-harvesting activities like spraying, weeding, harvesting, grading and transporting of the production.
-Even Agricultural loans are offered for distressed farmed indebted to private financial lenders.
+Agriculture loans are offered for pre-harvesting and post-harvesting activities like spraying, weeding, harvesting, grading, and transporting of the production.
+Even Agricultural loans are offered for distressed farms indebted to private financial lenders.

 Agriculture Loans are of 2 types: